-Programs: Hope offers various after school programs and opportunities designed to meet age, support, and therapeutic needs;
+Programs: Hope offers after-school programs and opportunities designed to meet age, support, and therapeutic needs.

 At Hope we believe in community and all that it has to offer.
-We continue to gather information about other helpful programs and services statewide for families.
-If you are looking for assistance with something not included in our list of resources, please contact the Director in your Regional Office:
+We continuously research and gather information about programs and services statewide.
+If you are looking for assistance with something not included in our list of resources, please contact the Director assigned to your region.

 Hope's Children with Complex Support Needs (CCSN) Lending Library is a "loaner" program.
 It is designed to provide an opportunity to try different adaptive equipment and technology prior to purchasing an item to ensure it is appropriate for the child.

-Who can barrow equipment?
-Any family with a child who experiences complex support needs, regardless of income level, may borrow appropriate equipment as long as they agree to our terms and conditions in the Borrow Agreement.
+Who can borrow equipment?
+Any family with a child who experiences complex support needs, regardless of income level, may borrow appropriate equipment as long as they agree to the terms and conditions in Hope's Borrow Agreement.

 How long can I keep the equipment?
-There is currently a three-month limit to each piece of loaned equipment.
+There is currently a three-month limit to each piece of loaner equipment.
 Specialty equipment may have time limits of two weeks to two months.
-If no one has put the equipment on hold after your loan period, the loan may be extended.
+If no one else has requested the equipment after your loan period, the loan may be extended.

 How many pieces of equipment can I borrow?
-A family can borrow two pieces of equipment at one time, subject to availability.
+A family can borrow two pieces of equipment at a time, subject to availability.

-What type of equipement is available?
-Currently there is a limited selection of items available.
-As the program develops, we will be looking at additional items to add to the inventory.
+What type of equipment is available?
+Currently, there is a limited selection of items available.
+As the program develops, we will look to add additional items to the inventory.

 This library is funded through the Grace & Aram Wolf Memorial Fund, which is dedicated to serving children with complex medical conditions and funded by the Wolf family.

 Austin's Compassion Exchange is a medical lending closet based in the Mat-Su Borough.
 Many businesses and community members have donated supplies and equipment to ACE in support of providing as many resources to families in need.
-Examples of items that may be available*:
+Examples of items that may be available include*:

-*please note that availability is based entirely off of whether or not items/supplies have already been loaned out to another family or individual in need
+*Please note that availability is based entirely on whether or not items/supplies have already been loaned out to another family or individual in need.

 There are no requirements for renting out equipment.
-To get more information regarding ACE Lending Closet, please visit: https://www.acelendingcloset.com/
+For more information regarding ACE Lending Closet, please visit: www.acelendingcloset.com.

-Purchase weighted clothing that help children with sensory processing and other neurological disorders here.
+Purchase weighted clothing that helps children with sensory processing and other neurological disorders here.

 There are trainings available at Stone Soup Group for family members of youth who experience an intellectual or developmental disability (topics include Building Strong Parents, What to Know Before We Go, Positive Solutions, and Autism Support & Play Group).
 Check out their calendar here!